 *Awhile back I wrote up my story as a female in the church for another blogger.
 It was quite long, as it combined my story along with my personal thoughts on the issue.
-This blogger liked it, and printed it on his blog – but I think it was too long.
+This blogger liked it, and featured it on his blog – but I think it was too long.
 I decided to divide it into 2 parts and edit/re-work it a little.
 Here is part one, which is still a bit long.
 Ahem.*

 Although I was raised in a Christian home and accepted Christ in late childhood, I didn’t really “grow up” in my faith until my late 20’s and 30’s.
 I’d always attended churches where leadership was all male, and women worked exclusively with other women or children.
 This never bothered me or caused me to question.
 I guess I just accepted it as the status quo?